 This apparatus adopts an integrated Hall sensor as the detector to detect Helmholtz coil magnetic field.
 Hall sensors are compact, sensitive, accurate, and flexible to deploy.
 The output voltage is measured with a DC voltmeter with higher measurement accuracy.

-Using this apparatus, the following experiments can be performed:
+Using this apparatus, the following experiments can be performed (An example of experimental result shown at left):

 1. Measure the magnetic field intensities at the points along the axis of a single current-carrying coil